-This articles will help you get a better insight into what exactly happens in couples therapy, and how it can help you and your partner navigate those troubled waters.
+This article will help you get a really good insight into what you can expect from marriage counselling, and how it can help you and your partner navigate those troubled waters.

 In my view, too many therapists ‘dabble’ in relationship counselling.
 They think that they can do the job based on their training for working with individuals.